stevencombs/retrocombs.github.io/_drafts/2021-04-04-mega65-ten-cool-things.md

 ### Bonus, Use a REAL commodore style keyboard (with PETSCII and layout)

 Throughout this video, you've seen me use the MEGA65 DevKit, which includes a wonderful mechanical keyboard.
-Mechanical keyboards are all popular and inexpensive today; however, in the 1980s, full mechanical switch keyboards came on expensive business computers.
-The original Commodore keyboards weren't bad though and one of the things that I appreciated was their inclusion of the PETSCII characters, colors, and functions printed right on the top, and FRONT, of the keys.
-This made using the keys a joy.
+Mechanical keyboards are all the rage and inexpensive; however, in the 1980s, full mechanical switch keyboards came on expensive, *cough* IBM, business computers.
+The original Commodore keyboards weren't bad; however, they weren't great either.

+One of the things that I appreciated was their inclusion of the PETSCII characters, colors, and functions printed right on the top and front of the keys.
+This made using the keys a joy when programming basic programs.
 The MEGA65 includes a spectacular mechanical keyboard complete with those original Commodore key character stamps.
 And not a single stamped, but double-stamped for clarity and durability.
-This thing is built for the long haul.
+This keyboard is built for the long haul.

 ## Final Thoughts

 1.

 ## Join the Fun